-Before 1800, the scattered adherents to the Old Faith were served by secular and Jesuit missionary priests who risked their lives to bring the Mass and the Sacraments to these recusants.
-The Penal times found, in South Wales, many Catholics who remained loyal to their Faith in spite of fines, imprisonment and even death.
-The dungeons of Cardiff's castle and the cells of its gaols witnessed the deaths of some fifty Catholic recusants Out of the scores who were confined there, St. Philip Evans and St. John Lloyd (The Cardiff Martyrs) after their confinement Penal Times in the Castle, were hanged, drawn and quartered at the Gallows Field in the Roath area of the town on
+Before 1800, the scattered adherents to the Old Faith were served by secular and Jesuit missionary priests who risked their lives to bring the Mass and the Sacraments to these recusants, The Penal times found, in South Wales, many Catholics who remained loyal to their Faith in spite of fines, imprisonment and even death.
+The dungeons of Cardiff's castle and the cells of its gaols witnessed the deaths of some fifty Catholic recusants.
+Out of the scores who were confined there, St. Philip Evans and St. John Lloyd (The Cardiff Martyrs) after their confinement in the Castle, were hanged, drawn and quartered at the Gallows Field in the

-Cardiff in
+Cardiff in Penal Times

-22nd July 1679.
+Roath area of the town on 22nd July 1679.
 Thereafter and in the early 1700s, priests, including a Fr.
-John Scudamore and "that jolly worthy Jesuit, Rev Thomas Brewer" ministered secretly in the area from headquarters in Pyle where they were under the protection of the local Catholic squire.
+John Scudamore and "that jolly worthy Jesuit, Rev. Thomas Brewer" ministered secretly in the area from headquarters in Pyle where they were under the protection of the local Catholic squire.
 In 1744, the Pyle "safe house" was abandoned and the, mainly Jesuit, priests travelled occasionally from their centre in Bristol.
 At that time, so well had the penal laws worked in Glamorgan that the Cardiff Custom House was able to report to Trinity House in October 1745, "Thank God, we han't one gentleman in this county of any figure or fortune that is a Papist or a Non-juror, and we are told there are very few of the meaner sort."

 From 1787 a Father Robert Plowden served the Cardiff-Swansea area from a base in Cowbridge.
-In 1800 it was reckoned that there were but just a few Catholics living in the town should then come under the Usk mission.
-Father New Century Patrick Portal who was based in Merthyr and later in Newport, would come occasionally to minister to the known Catholics in Cardiff.
-His ministry seemed to flourish and the numbers of the Faithful grew rapidly so that a regular monthly Mass was held in the house of a Mr. John Donoghue at 21 Union Buildings (now part of the Morgan Arcade.).
+In 1800 it was reckoned that there were but just a few Catholics living in the town - some native Welsh, a few Irish and a Bavarian family of clockmakers living in Queen Street (the main shopping centre then as now).
+In 1804 it was arranged that Cardiff (as with Newport) should then come under the Usk mission.
+Father Patrick Portal who was based in Merthyr and later in Newport, would come occasionally to minister to the known Catholics in Cardiff.
+His ministry seemed to flourish and the numbers of the Faithful grew rapidly so that a regular monthly Mass was held in the house of a

+Mr. John Donoghue at 21 Union Buildings (now part of the Morgan Arcade).
 Some time later, the same priest hired a room in the Red Lion Inn, at the corner of Merthyr Road (now North Road) and Queen Street.
 Unsurprisingly he was given notice by the landlord in 1826.
-The story is told that a local resident-"brain washed" by centuries of wild anti-Catholic prejudice - promised and paid a half crown to one, John Driscoll to point out the priest as he arrived at the Red Lion by the Merthyr Mail Coach.
+The story is told that a local resident - "brain washed" by centuries of wild anti-Catholic prejudice - promised and paid a half crown to one, John Driscoll to point out the priest as he arrived at the Red Lion by the Merthyr Mail Coach.
 Expecting to see some sort of monster, he expressed his wonder and admiration when introduced to Father Portal - a refined Irish gentleman.